davideleoni90/SensorsNetworkModel/README.md

 <h3>Medium access</h3>
 <p align="justify">
 The last layer in the software stack of the nodes, the <i>MAC (Medium Access Control) layer</i> is in charge of avoid that nodes interfere one another when they have to send a message: the <b><i>CSMA (Carrier Sense Multiple Access)</i></b> protocol is adopted to achieve this goal.
 <br>A node starts sending a message only after he has sensed that the channel is free for a certain number of consecutive times; if this number of consecutive samples is not achieved, the packet is dropped.
-Everytime the node "sees" that channel is not free, namely a collision takes place, it backs off for a random interval of time: since all the nodes waits for a different interval of time, there are high chances that a new collision is avoided. <b>A channel is regarded "free" by a node if the noise from the ambient plus the strength of the signal of all the transmissions having the node as recipient is smaller than the gain of the channel.</b>
+Everytime the node "sees" that the channel is not free, hence a collision with other nodes would take place if it started transmitting, it backs off for a random interval of time: since all the nodes waits for a different interval of time, there are high chances that a collision is avoided. <b>A channel is regarded "free" by a node if the noise from the ambient plus the strength of the signal of all the transmissions having the node as recipient is smaller than the gain of the channel.</b>
 </p>
 <h3>Nodes' energy consumption</h3>
 <p align="justify">